Jim Crockett Jr.: Second term

 Crockett was elected to a second term as NWA President in 1985.
 He bought Vince McMahon's Saturday night TV time slot on Superstation WTBS and his business began to flourish.
-During that year, he organized the first annual Jim Crockett Sr. Memorial Cup, in which wrestlers from eight NWA regional territories participated in a day-long tag team tournament at the Louisiana Superdome in New Orleans.
+The following year, he organized the first annual Jim Crockett Sr. Memorial Cup, in which wrestlers from eight NWA regional territories participated in a day-long tag team tournament at the Louisiana Superdome in New Orleans.
 The Road Warriors defeated Ron Garvin & Magnum T. A. after 7½ hours to win the tournament.
 Although Crockett had organized the tournament as a tribute to his father, several rival promoters suspected he was using the event to further his own plans for expanding his promotion nationally.

 Their suspicions increased as Crockett began holding wrestling events in Memphis and Florida without contacting the local NWA promoters.
 He eventually purchased promotions based in Oklahoma and Kansas City in the Mid-South territory and began airing his own televised wrestling events, which were syndicated across the United States.